 Bing's boyhood home in Spokane, Washington, was adjacent to the campus of Gonzaga College, a Jesuit institution.
 In the fall of 1920 Bing entered Gonzaga with the intent of becoming a lawyer.
 While in Gonzaga he bought a set of mail-order bass drums.
-Soon Bing was good enough on the drums that he was invited to join a local band composed mostly of high school kids called The Musicaladers, managed by Al Rinker (1907-82) (shown in the photo with Bing).
+Soon Bing was good enough on the drums that he was invited to join a local band composed mostly of high school kids called The Musicaladers, managed by Alton Rinker (1907-82) (shown in the photo with Bing).
 Bing beat the drums and sang with the band in the Spokane area for more than a year.
 He made so much money with the band that he decided to drop out of college his senior year and concentrate on a career in music.
-The Musicaladers fell apart at the end of summer, 1925, when several of its members went away to college.
-A couple months later, in October, Bing and Al piled into Rinker's Model T and left Spokane for Los Angeles where they would seek the help of Rinker's sister, the jazz singer Mildred Bailey, to get into show business.
-Within 3 weeks after their arrival in L.A. they joined the vaudeville circuit, singing in movie theatres throughout California.
+The Musicaladers fell apart in the summer of 1925, when several of its members went away to college.
+Bing and Al developed a duet act and continued to perform in the Spokane area.
+On October 15, 1925, Bing and Al piled into Rinker's Model T and left Spokane for Los Angeles where they would seek the help of Rinker's sister, the jazz singer Mildred Bailey, to get into show business.
+A month after their arrival in L.A. they joined the vaudeville circuit, singing in movie theatres throughout California as part of a revue called "The Syncopation Idea" for $75 a person per week.

 How did Bing and Al get their big break?